 [A] Trustee with limited resources might find it preferable to obtain payment for at least a portion of its allowable costs under subsection (a)(2) rather than complying with the procedural requirements for presentation and adjudication of a claim against the Fund under section 1012 (a)(4).
 Additionally, if a Trustee's claim is denied by the NPFC under subsection (a)(4)-due to noncompliance with the 33 C.F.R. pt.
 136 procedural requirements, for example, see 33 C.F.R. § 136.105 (a)-it could have a basis for pursuing those portions of its claim that constitute costs incurred under the provisions of subsection (a)(2).
-Indeed, if Congress were to make available a significant portion of the Fund for payments under subsection (a)(2) in an annual appropriations act, see 33 U.S.C. § 2752(a), it seems unlikely that eligible Trustees would bother to pursue payment under section 1012 (a)(4) and 1013 for costs otherwise recoverable under subsection (a)(2) pursuant to the appropriation.
+Indeed, if Congress were to make available a significant portion of the Fund for payments under subsection (a)(2) in an annual appropriations act, see 33 U.S.C. § 2752(a), it seems unlikely that eligible Trustees would bother to pursue payment under subsection (a)(2) pursuant to the appropriation.